kokoko3k/koko-aio-slang/docs-ng.md

                 Since emulating phosphors with high Min-Max range changes the apparent gamma of the final image, it is advised, if needed, to use this option to compensate, instead of the main gamma correction.
                 It is also a quick way to make the image brighter or darker.
-        Cell size multiplier x (neg=divider):
-            Multiply (or divide if the parameter is < 0) the mask (cell) size by a factor.
-            As stated(**), the size may be relative to screen or core, this allow you to "zoom" the cell horizontally and can be useful if you have an HiDPI screen.
-            For example, you may choose to use screen sized masks and zoom them by a factor of 2 or 3 to make room for phosphors and see them visually grow in width.
-            Likewise, you can use core/game(**) sized masks and divide them by a factor if they appears too big.
         Inter-cell extra steepness (for integer scaling)
             When you set maximum width to anything > 0.33, the phosphor light will bleed over the adiacent (left/right) ones so that they will start to blend togheter.